Margaret Herrera Chávez: Style and work

 Chávez was a self-taught artist who painted primarily in watercolor and oils, and also practiced printmaking.
 She later completed formal training at Highlands University, Las Vegas; The University of New Mexico, Albuquerque; and the Instituto San Miguel de Allende, Guanajuato, Mexico.

+After World War II, Chávez taught in the Albuquerque Public School system while working on her own art.
+Working in Albuquerque at this time "meant that she was part of the avant-garde that shifted away from the art colonies of the north [Santa Fe art colony and Taos art colony] and engaged with the art scene in Albuquerque" where artists such as Raymond Johnson, Richard Diebenkorn, John Taschl, and Kenneth Miller Adams were located.

 The landscape of northern New Mexico where she grew up provided inspiration for much of her work, which consisted primarily of broad views of landscapes painted in light colors.
 Her affiliation with the Works Progress Administration and New Deal art projects also influenced her style.

 Activism

 Chávez promoted the work of New Mexican women artists through her membership in the National League of American Pen Women (NLAPW), during which she served as president of the Albuquerque branch and chair of the New Mexico State Art Committee.
 She also belonged to the Hispanic Cultural Society, New Mexico Education Association, and the National Education Association.